Back to all posts

 After you’ve cleaned, hidden moisture can lead to another major problem: mold.
 Mold can grow within 24 to 48 hours in damp conditions, causing more damage and creating health risks.
 Focus on drying the area completely.
 Use dehumidifiers and fans to circulate air and pull moisture from walls and floors.
 Open windows if possible.
 Acting quickly to dry the affected area is just as important as the initial cleanup.

-When to Call a Professional for Help
+Should You Call a Professional for Cleanup?

 While it’s tempting to tackle every home project yourself, a sewer backup is one of those times when calling for backup is the smartest move.
 This isn’t just a messy spill; it’s a potential health hazard and a sign of a serious plumbing problem.
 Professionals have the industrial-grade equipment, protective gear, and expertise to not only clean the mess safely but also to find and fix the root cause of the backup.
 Trying to handle a significant backup on your own can expose you to harmful contaminants and lead to even more damage if the underlying issue isn’t addressed correctly.